embedthis/ioto-doc/docs/runtime/overview.md

 The standard C library is not NULL tolerant.
 If you pass a NULL pointer to routines such as as free() or strlen() your program will crash.

-The Ioto memory allocator is NULL tolerant when calling **rfree**.
+The Ioto memory allocator is NULL tolerant when calling **rFree**.
 Similarly, Ioto provides a safe string library that will accept NULL arguments wherever possible.
 In the case of strlen, Ioto provides **slen()** which will return zero if passed a NULL pointer.